I consider myself to be one of the cheapest people on the planet.

 Doesn't that just fry your egg?
 There has to be a better design to allow you to use 100% of a product that you paid good money for.
 I think these manufacturers do it on purpose because they know suckers like me exist in the world.

 Yep, suckers like me who will throw the bottle of shampoo in the trash rather than try to squeeze that slippery little bastard to death in the middle of my shower.
 That's the old me, though.
 Nowadays, I cut, rip, squeeze, unscrew, and shake as much as I need to get every last drop out of those bottles.
 Sucker no more.

 3. Throwing Away Leftover Food

-My husband and I have a tendency to forget leftovers are in the refrigerator.
+My husband and I tend to forget leftovers are in the refrigerator.
 I also like to make lots of different meals during the week because I get sick of eating the same food every day.
-Combined, these two things make for a high risk of food waste because I either don’t feel like eating it or I forget it even exists.
+Combined, these two things make for a high risk of food waste because I either don't feel like eating it, or I forget it even exists.

 4. Using Too Many Paper Towels